Frequently Asked Questions

 How much money can I expect to make as a Casino Dealer?

-An average casino dealer makes over $50,000 their first year based on a 40 hour work week.
+An average casino dealer in Southern California makes over $60,000 their first year based on a 40 hour work week.
 Casinos where dealers keep their own tips have reported to make over $100,000 per year.

 What is the difference between Dealers that pool thier tips and Dealers that keep their own tips?